Nykseli/yle-tekstitv/README.md

 You can see all the options valiable with `--help-config` option.

+## Installing debian packages

+You can find prebuild debian packages [here](https://github.com/Nykseli/yle-tekstitv/releases)

-## Installation
+## Building and installation

-This program depends on ncurses and libcurl.
+Building this program depends on ncurses and libcurl.
 <br />
 Both gcc and clang are supported